tytydraco/yessleep/out/Little_Miracles.md

 With that, he gave me a tour of the warehouse.
 Row after row of Little Miracle chests, all wrapped in cellophane and ready to be shipped out.

 The Little Miracle chests are about 4 feet long, 3 feet wide, and has a rounded “treasure chest” kind of lid.
 The thing is made of some solid kind of wood and has these metal handles bolted to the side.
 It’s heavy; at least 30 pounds.
 On the side, you got all kinds of classic Americana printed.
 Boys and girls playing in the sun, a white church, green grass, a rainbow, happy couples leaning on one another.
-But also a few of adventurous motifs, like lions being ridden by young boys, or little girls feeding unicorns.
+But also a few of adventurous motifs, like lions being ridden by young boys, or little girls feeding unicorns with blue sunflower seeds.
 It’s probably the most sugar-coated wholesome thing you’ll ever see, if you haven’t seen one already.

 Before we could enter, Jonah gave me a tap on the back.